MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

 ## Markdown flavor

-The docs.microsoft.com site backend supports [CommonMark](https://commonmark.org/) compliant markdown parsed through the [Markdig](https://github.com/lunet-io/markdig) parsing engine.
+The learn.microsoft.com site backend supports [CommonMark](https://commonmark.org/) compliant markdown parsed through the [Markdig](https://github.com/lunet-io/markdig) parsing engine.
 This markdown flavor is mostly compatible with [GitHub Flavored Markdown (GFM)](https://help.github.com/categories/writing-on-github/), as most docs are stored in GitHub and can be edited there.
 Additional functionality is added through Markdown extensions.

-## See also:
+## See also

 ### Markdown resources